Rachel Harris: One Woman Over the Line

 Amanda Krenos

 Amanda grew up dancing in the Lehigh Valley.
 After graduating from Penn State with a B.A. in Art, she moved to Kansas City, began her career as a graphic designer, and found a love and passion for dance as an adult.
 She took classes in ballet, tap, jazz, hip hop, lyrical, and ballroom at Miss Dianna’s School of Dance.
 She was also in the ensemble in Gladstone Theatre in the Park’s 2017 The Wizard of Oz and on Kansas City’s indoor soccer team’s 2018 Comets Girls dance team.
 After stepping away while overcoming breast cancer, Amanda resumed dancing at Diane Matthews School of Dance Arts when a new job brought her to West Chester.
-In her three years at the studio, she has enjoyed being challenged in styles she already loved, exploring modern for the first time, and forming friendships.
-This is Amanda’s second year growing, learning, and performing as a member of the West Chester Dance Works Signature/Training Company.
+In her four years at the studio, she has enjoyed being challenged in styles she already loved, exploring modern and West African, and forming friendships.
+This is Amanda’s third year growing, learning, and performing as a member of the West Chester Dance Works Signature/Training Company.
+She is honored to be part of Rachel Harris: One Woman Over the Line for a second run.

 Adam Nsereko

-Adam is 17 years old and is a junior at Bayard Rustin High School.
-He has been dancing at the Diane Matthew’s School of Dance Arts for 10 years studying ballet, tap, jazz, hip hop, and modern.
+Adam is 18 years old and is a senior at Bayard Rustin High School.
+He has been dancing at the Diane Matthew’s School of Dance Arts for 11 years studying ballet, tap, jazz, hip hop, and modern.
 He also briefly studied at the Danza Academy of Social Dance studying several ballroom and Latin styles including the salsa, the cha cha, and the waltz.
-He has danced with West Chester Dance Works for the past 4 years.
+He has danced with West Chester Dance Works for the past five years.
 Some highlights include portraying the lead role of the Christmas production of “The Grinch.”
-He is in his second year of Signature/Training Company and his first year as a full Signature member.
+He is in his third year of Signature/Training Company and his first year as a full Signature member.
 Outside West Chester Dance Works he is also a member of the Bayard Rustin Theater.
 He has been a member of both cast and crew, in the past playing a lead role in “Rent,” and assisting with lighting design.
 Other highlights of his career include co-choreographing with Nina Nsereko for the Franklin & Marshall Dance Company.

 Senfuab Stoney